IMPACT PARTNERS

 What Donation Amount Do You Recommend to Make an Impact?

 We accept donations of $50 dollars or more per year to become a member.
 We do not want giving be a financial hardship and we don’t create tiers of giving.
-Everyone’s dollar has equal voice.
+Everyone’s dollar has an equal voice.
 So whether you give $50 or $5000 a year, your gift matters to our mission!
 For those who can, our goal is a $1000 contribution per member each year.
 Of course, larger gifts are always welcomed!
 Gifts can be given anytime throughout the year as often as it works for your budget.
-You can give electronically, annually or monthly, by clicking on the button below.
-ALL DONATIONS, YEP, EVERY SINGLE ONE OF YOUR DOLLARS, GOES DIRECTLY TO OUR IMPACT PARTNERS.
+You can give electronically, annually, or monthly by clicking on the button below.

 True heroism is remarkably sober, very undramatic.
 It is not the urge to surpass all others at whatever cost, but the urge to serve others at whatever cost.